alabou/bcp-006-02/docs/Proposal.md

 Additionally, the SDP file needs to convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04.

 Therefore:

+2 hours reserved on Ely Monday to start on possible hack-fest:

 - The `profile-level-id` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
 - The `packetization-mode` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
 - The `sprop-interleaving-depth`, `sprop-deint-buf-req`, `sprop-init-buf-time` and `sprop-max-don-diff` format-specific parameters SHOULD be included with the correct value unless it corresponds to the default value if the `packetization-mode` equals one of the interleaved modes.
 - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is `out_of_band` or `in_and_out_of_band`.

 Informative note: The Flow bit_rate information is assumed to be conveyed according to the rules of the standards being implemented by the device.
 In some scenarios the encoding is not declared out-of-band through the SDP transport file but in-band through the coded stream.